-Anyone who is taking HGH will undergo regular monitoring to assess for safety and effectiveness.
+Anyone taking HGH will undergo regular monitoring to assess the safety and effectiveness of the hormone.

 The goal of growth hormone treatments in adults and children is to restore energy, metabolism, and enhance body development or shape.
 It can help to reduce total body fat, especially around the belly.

 HGH injections can also help to improve strength and exercise tolerance and reduce the risk of heart disease in those who lack growth hormone.

 Many people experience an increase in overall quality of life.

 Most people tolerate HGH injection treatments well with few problems.